 Note: You can find a list of all the apps that you’ve downloaded by going into the Android Market app and finding the “My Downloads” section.

+Looking for more tips and tricks to help you master your new Android device?
 Also check out How to uninstall or delete apps from an Android Device.